Farever Warrior Guide: Rage, Skills, And Best Build

 How Rage Works For Warrior

-Rage is the Warrior’s main resource, built through basic attacks and Weapon Skills, then spent on Warrior class abilities.
+Rage is the Warrior’s main resource, generated from Attacks and Weapon Skills, then spent on class abilities like Raging Smash.

 Rage is what makes Warrior more than a normal melee class.
 Every fight builds toward stronger skill use, which means basic attacks and Weapon Skills are part of the resource plan.
-Warrior does not want to stand back and wait.
-It wants to stay active, keep pressure on enemies, and build enough Rage to make Raging Smash available when it matters.
+Warrior wants to stay active, keep pressure on enemies, and build enough Rage to spend when the fight actually needs a heavy answer.

 | Warrior Resource | How It Works |